-These appealing pepper “boats” are filling enough to serve as a main dish for any festive meal.
+These appealing bell pepper “boats” are filling enough to serve as a main dish for any festive meal.
 Perfectly portable, too, they make a wonderful picnic entree or a change of pace from sandwiches for a hearty lunch.
 Recipe contributed by Laura Theodore, from Jazzy Vegetarian Classics: Vegan Twists on American Family Favorites* © 2013 BenBella Books, reprinted by permission.
+Photos by Hannah Kaminsky.

 - 1 cup quinoa, rinsed thoroughly and drained

 - 1 can (15 ounces) chickpeas, drained and rinsed